-Prior to arriving at UCSD, I completed my B.A. (’15) in Language and Mind at New York University, working primarily with Dr. Lisa Davidson, and my M.A. (’16) in French Studies at the New York University Institute of French Studies, with a focus on decolonization, marginalization, and gender and sexuality in the context of the contemporary Francophone world.
+Prior to arriving at UCSD, I completed my B.A. (’15) in Language and Mind at New York University, working primarily with Dr. Lisa Davidson, and my M.A. (’16) in French Studies at the New York University Institute of French Studies, with a focus on decolonization, marginalization, and gender and sexuality in the contemporary Francophone world.

 Outside of the lab, you can find me playing marimba, baking cookies, fighting monsters, enjoying a day at the beach, or wishing I was in Paris.